 Why consistent messaging to your stakeholders is important

-A basic rule of thumb is to keep a clear and consistent message throughout all your business strategy efforts.
-This includes a consistent message to your internal team and stakeholders.
+A basic rule of thumb is to keep clear and consistent messaging throughout all your business strategy efforts.
+This includes a clear to your internal team and stakeholders.

 Confusing your stakeholders is incredibly dangerous.
 The increase of social media use makes it very easy for unhappy stakeholders to publicise their dissatisfaction on the web.
 Stakeholders have a vested interest in your business.
 If you lose their trust, a simple dissatisfaction post on Facebook will be the least of your worries.
 They can start lobbying, create project stalls and create a negative image of your business.
 This would lead to other problems such as a large increase in cost to complete the project or a loss in potential clients from negative publicity.

 Don’t let inconsistent messaging ruin your organisation’s reputation.
 Keep your stakeholders happy by providing them with consistent and the most up-to-date information.
 Satisfied stakeholders will help promote a positive organisational image.
 Don’t miss your opportunity to create a positive experience for your stakeholders.

 In relevance to internal business, a consistent message involves communicating the same message across all facets, including departments.

 It means all of your employees understand the same message.
 This can include the overall strategic organisational message, the message that was given during a client meeting or the message that was portrayed when training staff members.

 Why you always need be consistent when talking to stakeholders